needle-mirror/com.unity.xr.openxr/Documentation~/input.md

 ![XR Controller Menu](images/xr-controller-input-menu.png)

-See [Set the interaction profile](xref:openxr-project-config#interaction-profile) for instructions on setting a profile.
+Refer to [Set the interaction profile](xref:openxr-project-config#interaction-profile) for instructions on setting a profile.

 ### Mapping between OpenXR paths and Unity bindings

 The OpenXR specification details a number of `Interaction Profiles` that you can use to suggest bindings to the OpenXR runtime.
 Unity uses its own existing XRSDK naming scheme to identify controls and devices and map OpenXR action data to them.

-The table below outlines the common mappings between OpenXR paths and Unity XRSDK Control names.
+The following table outlines the common mappings between OpenXR paths and Unity XRSDK Control names.
 Which controls are available on which devices is covered in the specific device documentation.

 | OpenXR Path | Unity Control Name | Type |